llobato/docs/docs/other/install-gwms-factory.md

 GlideinWMS Factory Installation
 ===================================

-This document describes how to install the Glidein Workflow Managment System Factory instance.
+This document describes how to install the Glidein Workflow Managment System (GlideinWMS) Factory instance.

-This document assumes expertise with HTCondor and familiarity with the glideinWMS software.
+This document assumes expertise with HTCondor and familiarity with the GlideinWMS software.
 It **does not** cover anything but the simplest possible install.
 Please consult the [GlideinWMS reference documentation](http://www.uscms.org/SoftwareComputing/Grid/WMS/glideinWMS/doc.prd/install.html) for advanced topics, including non-root, non-RPM-based installation.

 ![GlideinWMS Architecture](/img/simple_diagram.png)